venkanna37/Turf.js-Examples/README.md

 For running these examples in Node.js, we need to clone this repository and install node modules from `package.json`.

-while running these examples data will take from data folder and output saves in output folder.
 ```
 git clone https://github.com/venkanna37/turfJS.git
 cd turfJS
 npm install
 node < file name > (Ex. node 01_along.js)
 ```
+when running these examples data will be taken from data folder and output saves in output folder.
+I used some randome points and `geojson` files as data for running examples.

 ## Examples

 1. **along**

-     * It takes a `LineString` returns a `Point` at specified distance along a line.
+     * It takes a `LineString` from geojson or array of coordinates and returns a `Point` (LatLong values) at specified distance along a line from starting point.

   <p align="center">
   <img width="400" height="200" src="/images/along.png">
   </p>

 2. **area**
      * It takes one or more features and calculates their area in square meters.

 3. **bbox**